Discovering opportunity in a crisis: M&A

 All in all, the ecosystem for M&As is only expected to become more exciting.

 But there are various shades that an acquirer needs to be careful about starting with better due diligence on the target.
 Post deal the job becomes even harder as its time to see through the more critical aspect of integration.

-To discuss the emerging opportunities and challenges, learnings from past moves that worked as well as those that didn’t, Mosaic Digital, the corporate banner behind VCCircle.com, is organising its next edition of M&A Summit on 26th June at Hotel Four Seasons in Mumbai.
+To discuss the emerging opportunities and challenges, learnings from past moves that worked as well as those that didn’t, Mosaic Digital, the corporate banner behind VCCircle.com, is organising its next edition of M&A Summit (virtual event) on 26th June.